-For boilers connected to gas vents or chimneys, vent installations shall be in accordance with Venting Requirements of the National Fuel Gas Code, ANSI Z223.1-latest revision, CSA-B149.1 and B149.2, and applicable provisions of the local building codes.
+For boilers connected to gas vents or chimneys, vent installations shall be in accordance with Part 7, Venting of Equipment, of the National Fuel Gas Code, ANSI Z223.1-latest revision, CSA-B149.1 and B149.2, and applicable provisions of the local building codes.

-Provisions for combustion and ventilation air must be in accordance with the National Fuel Gas Code, ANSI Z223.1-latest revision, CSA-B149.1 and B149.2, or applicable provisions of the local building code.
+Provisions for combustion and ventilation air must be in accordance with Section 5.3, Air For Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1-latest revision, CSA-B149.1 and B149.2, or applicable provisions of the local building code.
 These boilers require a dedicated direct vent system.
 All air for combustion is taken directly from outdoors through the combustion air intake pipe.
 All flue products are discharged to the outdoors through the vent pipe.
 Insulate lengths of combustion pipe in unconditioned areas.

-- 1. See Figures 1 through 5 for combustion air and vent pipe roof and sidewall termination (roof termination is preferred).
+1. See Figures 1 through 5 for combustion air and vent pipe roof and sidewall termination (roof termination is preferred).
 Combustion air and vent pipes must terminate together in same atmospheric pressure zone as shown.
-Construction through which vent and air intake pipes may be installed is a maximum 24" and a minimum 1/4" thickness. - 2.
-Combustion air and vent pipe fittings must conform to American National Standards Institute (ANSI) standards and American Society for Testing and Materials (ASTM) standards D1784 (schedule-40 CPVC), D1785 (schedule-40 PVC), D2665 (PVC-DWV), D2241 (SDR-21 and SDR-26 PVC), D2661 (ABS-DWV), or F628 (schedule-40 ABS).
-Pipe cement and primer must conform to ASTM standards D2564 (PVC) or D2235 (ABS). - 3.
-For Canadian installations all plastic venting material must be listed to ULC S636.
+Construction through which vent and air intake pipes may be installed is a maximum 24" and a minimum $\frac{1}{4}$ " thickness.
+2. Combustion air and vent pipe fittings must conform to American National Standards Institute (ANSI) standards and American Society for Testing and Materials (ASTM) standards D1784 (schedule-40 CPVC), D1785 (schedule-40 PVC), D2665 (PVC-DWV), D2241 (SDR-21 and SDR-26 PVC), D2661 (ABS-DWV), or F628 (schedule-40 ABS).
+Pipe cement and primer must conform to ASTM standards D2564 (PVC) or D2235 (ABS).